CyberFlameGO/svnpython/Doc/library/logging.rst

    .. method:: emit(record)

-      Sends the record to the Web server as an URL-encoded dictionary.
+      Sends the record to the Web server as a percent-encoded dictionary.

-.. _formatter:
+.. _formatter-objects:

 Formatter Objects
 -----------------